wp-plugins/custom-taxonomy-order-ne/readme.txt

 = I sorted the terms in the WordPress backend, but I don't see it changed in the frontend =

 Did you set the option for that taxonomy to use that custom order?
-Make sure to check it to have the filters run with your taxonomy.
+Make sure to check it so the filters run with your taxonomy.

+= My custom taxonomy is not available in the menu page =

+This plugin will only offer to sort them when the taxonomy is set to public.
+Make sure you use 'register_taxonomy' with the public parameter set to true.

 = How do I sort the terms when using a custom query? =